It's an appealing income play to consider East West Bancorp Inc. (EWBC) - The Dwinnex

-The price of East West Bancorp Inc. (NASDAQ: EWBC) closed at $53.73 in the last session, up 2.36% from day before closing price of $52.49.
-In other words, the price has increased by $+1.24 from its previous closing price.
-On the day, 1691285 shares were traded.
-EWBC stock price reached its highest trading level at $53.89 during the session, while it also had its lowest trading level at $51.38.
+The price of East West Bancorp Inc. (NASDAQ: EWBC) closed at $53.73 in the last session, down -1.97% from day before closing price of $54.81.
+In other words, the price has decreased by -$1.08 from its previous closing price.
+On the day, 1051101 shares were traded.
+EWBC stock price reached its highest trading level at $55.67 during the session, while it also had its lowest trading level at $53.64.

 Sponsored